Cosmetics empire to luxury rides: A look at Kylie Jenner's net worth

 Luxurious handbags collection

-The fashion mogul has apparently USD 1 million (Rs 8 crores approx) bag closet that are lined with sartorial choices.
+The fashion mogul has apparently USD 1 million bag closet that are lined with sartorial choices.
 Designed by celebrated designer, Martyn Lawrence Bullard, Kylie Jenner’s massive walk-in closet houses nearly 400 luxurious bags.
 From Hermes Kelly to Birkin bags, name it and you’ll probably find it Kylie’s closet.

 Lavish doghouse